 Now let me get to what I have for you today.

-It is a guest post from Jason Klein on a few tweaks you can do when working out, in order to fend off back pain.
+It is a guest post from Jason Klein where he shares a few tweaks you can do during your workouts to fend off back pain.

-If you like the below post, make sure to check out one of Jason’s other articles on Exercises for Injuries, like GHB 8 Minute Workout.
+If you like the post below, make sure to check out one of Jason’s other articles on Exercises for Injuries, like GHB 8 Minute Workout.

 Okay, that is it from me, take it away Jason…..